Florida State stuns No. 8 Alabama 31-17, delivering blow to Crimson Tide's playoff hopes

 Alabama: The Crimson Tide scored on an opening drive that went 8 minutes, 50 seconds, but struggled to sustain drives the rest of the afternoon.

-Florida State: The Seminoles bounced back on a big stage as coach Mike Norvell began his sixth season by picking up a fifth win over a Southeastern Conference team.
+Florida State: The Seminoles bounced back on a big stage as Norvell began his sixth season by picking up a fifth win over a Southeastern Conference team.

 Up next